 The Standard: “Significant Human Contribution”

-• Simply owning the AI, setting broad goals, or pressing “run” does not qualify.
+Simply owning the AI system, setting a goal, or pressing “run” is not enough to claim inventorship.

 Why It Matters for Businesses